techflashYT/VGA-Media/README.md

 Try to recover, reading every byte until either:
   * Finding the next chunk header, continuing playback and logging this with [LOGLEVEL_WARN]
   * Encountering invalid data (neither more 0's, nor a chunk header), giving up and logging with [LOGLEVEL_FATAL](#logging-levels).

+## Logging Levels

+There are 5 basic log levels available:

+ * `LOGLEVEL_DEBUG` (0): For extremely verbose logs.
+For speed purposes, these should be disabled by default at compile time.
+ * `LOGLEVEL_INFO`  (1): Default informational logs.
+These should be disabled if it is detected at runtime that your computer is too slow.
+If this is the case, the log function will return instantly if the log level is info.
+ * `LOGLEVEL_WARN`  (2): For Warnings.
+These should be kept enabled, unless somehow the TVM file is badly formed, causing constant warnings.
+ * `LOGLEVEL_ERROR` (3): Major errors.
+For this and below, it should never be allowed to be disabled.
+ * `LOGLEVEL_FATAL` (4): Fatal errors that there is no way to recover from.
+This will cause the player to exit, and print the fatal error message in the console.